YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 NULL Deviceparameter Summary
 ++++++++++++++++++++++++++++

 The following table provides a brief summary of deviceparameters for null devices.
-For more detailed information, refer to `OPEN`_, :ref:`USE <io-commands-use>`, and `CLOSE`_.
+For more detailed information, refer to `OPEN`_, :ref:`USE <io-command-use>`, and `CLOSE`_.

 +----------------------------+------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------+
 | Deviceparameter            | Command                      | Comment                                                                                                                                     |